CristinaVolk/maps-application/README.md

-# maps-application
+# Fetch Todos app
-The application is build in TypeScript
+The application is build React-Redux-Typescript